Market Analysis by HDFC Securities

 by Nandish Shah, Deputy Vice President, HDFC Securities

-The broader market outperformed the benchmark, with the Nifty Midcap 100 Index surging nearly 2% and the Nifty Smallcap Index gaining 1.60%.
-Market breadth turned positive after five consecutive negative sessions, with advancing shares sharply outnumbering declining ones, reflected in a strong advance-decline ratio on the BSE of 2.01.
+The broader market indices continued profit booking for the fourth day in the row.
+The Nifty Midcap 100 Index fell by 0.64%, while the Nifty Smallcap 100 Index lost 0.57%.
+Market breadth remained weak for the fifth straight session, with declining shares sharply outnumbering advancing ones, as reflected in a BSE advance-decline ratio of 0.55.

 Quicklinks